Driving on a Suspended or Revoked License in Kentucky

 License revocation is normally the result of some type of criminal conviction.
 Here are some of the most common reasons a driver's license might be revoked:

-• vehicular homicide (manslaughter or murder)
+• vehicular homicide (manslaughter or murder resulting from the use of a motor vehicle)

 • using a vehicle in the commission of a felony